 P.S.
 If you try this recipe, please leave a star rating and/or a review in the comment section below.
 I so appreciate your feedback!
 AND find more inspiration on Pinterest, Facebook or Instagram.
 Signup for my email list, too!

 - 1 large head cauliflower or 2 small

-- meyer lemon juice from 1/2 medium lemon optional or just use regular lemons
+- 2 tablespoons meyer lemon juice from half a medium lemon

 - Preheat the oven to 400 convection roast (if you have this setting) or 425 degrees regular cook.